-All incoming students to the Creative Writing Program receive graduate fellowships that range from from half-tuition remission to full-tuition remission with generous stipends.
+All incoming students to the Creative Writing Program receive graduate fellowships that range from half-tuition remission to full-tuition remission with generous stipends.

-A generous gift from the Axinn Foundation has established the Axinn Foundation Fellowship, awarded each year to a graduating student of exceptional promise.
+A generous gift from the Axinn Foundation has established the Axinn Foundation Writer-in-Residence, awarded each year to a graduating student of exceptional promise.
 The fellowship is designed to provide emerging writers with time dedicated exclusively to writing, as well as invaluable guidance under an assigned faculty mentor during the final stages of writing and preparing a book for publication.
 The recipient is selected by a faculty committee and appointed as the Axinn Foundation Writer-in-Residence for the academic year following graduation.
 As Writer-in-Residence, the fellow also has the opportunity to teach one undergraduate class.
 The appointment carries a generous stipend and includes full benefits.

 Literary Outreach Fellowships

 The Creative Writing Program is committed to developing innovative literary outreach programs that enable students to teach creative writing in both traditional and non-traditional settings, focusing on underserved and marginalized communities.
 NYU's outreach initiatives serve as national models in the field.
 These vital programs are based in the belief that creative talent can flourish in even the most challenging circumstances.
 The outreach programs also enable students to train as teachers in the field, preparing them for teaching positions in schools and other professional settings upon graduation.
 Allocated upon admission to the program, the following fellowships provide full tuition-remission plus substantial stipends:

 Global Research Initiatives Fellowships